chrisrzhou/RShiny-PowerToChoose/README.md

 ## Other notes:
-Use the selection widgets to redefine the market conditions on the rankings to be determined, and to zone-in on specific companies by using the `REP Filters`.
+- Use the selection widgets to redefine the market conditions on the rankings to be determined, and to zone-in on specific companies by using the `REP Filters`.

-Download the "cleaned" and filtered dataset from the `Download Data` button at the bottom of the page.
+- Download the "cleaned" and filtered dataset from the `Download Data` button at the bottom of the page.

+- The `ggvis` library is great for R visualization but has some big limitations due to it being in its infant stages.
+It is somewhat difficult to handle dataframes with no data, and this causes the shiny app to terminate.
+The syntax is beautiful but a little clunky with some fairly commonly used requests.
+Unfortunately, this is the current limitation with designing apps with `ggvis` but I'm definitely excited in seeing this library mature as along with `dplyr`, I think it is moving in for even greater features!
+Great thanks to Hadley for all the work and tools he's built for the R community.

-This project/application is not affiliated with any electricity company nor the PUC.
+- This project/application is not affiliated with any electricity company nor the PUC.
 The work is intended as a showcase of R Shiny data visualization capabilities.

 ## Resources